Anava05/Transformer-Basic/README.md

 # Transformer Basic

-This repository contains a fundamental, from-scratch implementation of the Transformer encoder block in PyTorch.
-It is designed to be a clear, modular, and educational resource for understanding the core components of the Transformer architecture.
+This repository contains a fundamental, from-scratch implementation of the Transformer decoder block in PyTorch.
+It is designed to be a clear, modular, and educational resource for understanding the core components of the Transformer architecture along with various other optimisations.

 ---

 ## Features

 -   **Modular Components**: The architecture is broken down into logical modules: `attention`, `MHA` (Multi-Head Attention), and `normalize`, making it easy to understand each part individually.
--   **Standard Transformer Encoder**: Implements a complete Transformer encoder block, including Multi-Head Self-Attention, residual connections, layer normalization, and a position-wise feed-forward network.
+-   **Standard Transformer decoder**: Implements a complete Transformer decoder block, including Multi-Head Self-Attention, residual connections, layer normalization, and a position-wise feed-forward network.
 -   **Pure PyTorch**: Built entirely using standard PyTorch libraries, ensuring seamless integration into any PyTorch-based project.
 -   **Customizable Dimensions**: Flexible aPI allows for easy configuration of model dimensions, number of heads, and dropout rates.